Fine Arts Competition 2026

 Submissions

-We find your creating process as important as the result; therefore, this competition requires two process update submissions throughout the process, as well as one after completion.
+We find your creating process as important as the result; therefore, this competition requires two progress update submissions throughout the process, as well as one after your final piece is ready.

 End March: Final Judging Decisions Announced